Why We Need Girls Who Invest

 The Best Investment is in the Pipeline of Women Candidates

-For decades now, the industry talent has come from one small corner of the talent pool.
-The compounding result is that the industry is missing out on the intelligence, creativity, and values of women and gender nonbinary individuals, especially when it comes to managing money.
+The industry is missing out on the intelligence, creativity, and values of women, especially when it comes to managing money.

-While evidence supports the need for gender diversity, young women are less aware that a career in investment management can be meaningful and impactful work.
+While evidence supports the need for more representative teams, young women are less aware that a career in investment management can be meaningful and impactful work.

 Negative industry perception and mistrust grew dramatically following the 2008 global financial crisis and is still prevalent today.